Megan Cooke

-Megan Cooke Carcagno (born May 5, 1980 in Los Gatos, California) is an American rower.
+Megan Cooke Carcagno (born May 5, 1980) is an American rower.
 She was a gold medalist at the 2006 World Rowing Cup and a gold medalist at the 2006 FISA World Rowing Championships, assisting in setting a world best time for the U.S. National Team.
 She was also a 2006 champion at the Henley Royal Regatta and the Head of the Charles Regatta.

 Early life

-Megan Cooke was born on May 5, 1980 in Los Gatos, California.
+Megan Cooke was born on May 5, 1980, in Los Gatos, California.
 She began rowing her sophomore year of high school.
 Cooke graduated from the University of California at Berkeley in 2002 with a degree in psychology.

 Career

 Rowing

 Cooke was on the rowing team at the University of California at Berkeley, earning first team All-American honors twice along with first team All-Region and first team All-Pac accolades.
 She was the co-captain of the rowing team her junior and senior years, earning fourth place at the 2000 NCAA Championships and third place in the 2002.
 In 2001 she won a silver medal in the women's four without coxswain at the 2001 World Under-23 Championships.
 Cooke joined the U.S. National Team for rowing in 2004.
 Her last year on the national team was 2007.
 In 2006, as part of the U.S. World Champion women's eight, she helped set a world record for Team USA.
 She was also a 2006 Henley Royal Regatta champion and 2006 Head of the Charles Regatta champion.
 She won a silver medal in coxless pairs and a gold medal in the women's pair with partner Anna Mickelson at the 2006 World Rowing Cup in Lucerne.
 She placed fifth in the 2006 World Rowling Cup in Munich.
 Cooke competed in the 2006 FISA World Rowing Championships in Eton, helping her team win a gold medal with a world best time of 5:55.50.
 She was a silver medalist at the World Rowing Cup in Lintz.
 An injury in 2008 set Cooke back during the Senior Women's National Team's bids for the 2008 Summer Olympics.
 She retired from the U.S. National Team in 2008.